omaressameldin/bet-collector/README.md

 **Bet Collector** is a mobile app for saving long term bets between friends

 ## What this is
-- The front end of the appliction in the shape of a mobile app build on [flutter](https://flutter.dev/)
+- The front end of the appliction in the shape of a mobile app built using [flutter](https://flutter.dev/)

 - The app mainly uses [flutter's own material design widgets](https://flutter.dev/docs/development/ui/widgets/material)